a-lmx/gearlist-api/README.md

 - list of users lists
   - get '/users/:id/lists'

-- Information about a list
+- the items in a list
-  - get '/lists/:id/'
-  - or get 'lists/:id/items' ?
+  - get 'lists/:id/items'

 - create new list
   - post '/lists'